 L O A D I N G

-We will be ready to go Wednesdays from 3rd May 6-8pm, then Saturdays from 6th May 8-10am until the end of August, then Saturdays only until 23rd September.
+We will be ready to go on Saturdays from 3rd May 8-10am, then Wednesdays from 7th May 6-8pm, until the end of August, then Saturdays only until 27th September.

 Open Water Swimming Information

 Tri-Anglia offer open water swimming sessions for club members in Whiltingham Country Park’s Great Broad.
-Sessions run every Saturday morning and Wednesday evening from the first Saturday in May until the last Saturday of August and then just Saturday mornings in September.
+Sessions run every Saturday morning and Wednesday evening from the beginning of May until the last Saturday of August and then just Saturday mornings in September.

 Book Your Slot – IMPORTANT